199 € (excl. VAT)

 It also supports a “freestyle” mode, which allows to enter any free configurable code (up to 120 characters), so you can also use other devices for starting/stopping:

-• an electronic USB numpad (like door-locks)
+• an electronic USB number-pad

 • an RFID scanner that acts as keyboard